 White Hart Street is frustratingly obscured by the Newington Turnpike House at the left of the picture.

 Immediately behind the trees on the right in the picture above is another building which Catherine would have seen, even if she didn't know what it was.
-These are the Fishmongers' Almshouses, painted by T Hosmer Shepherd in 1852, from the viewpoint of the yellow arrow in the map.
+These are the Fishmongers' Almshouses, painted by Thomas Hosmer Shepherd, from the viewpoint of the yellow arrow in the map.
+The year looks like 1842 on the inscription.
 There are two large buildings.
-The one we see below is the older, northernmost one which was built in 1621:
+The one we see below is the older, northernmost one which was built in 1621, demolished in May 1851: